ifo/old-redlua.com/posts/2015-01-19-url-shortening-in-haskell-with-scotty-and-lucid.markdown

 ```
 So the next time we shorten a url, it's identifier will be "1", say for "https://google.com".

-#### Okay, so what's liftIO?
+#### Okay, so what's `liftIO`?

-To get an idea what liftIO does, try removing it from the newMVar line.
+To get an idea what `liftIO` does, try removing it from the `newMVar` line.
-The compiler can't match the type, because it expects the newMVar to be a Scotty function like `get` and `post`, which take Lazy Text and turn it into IO.
+The compiler can't match the type, because it expects the `newMVar` to be a Scotty function like `get` and `post`, which take Lazy Text and turn it into IO.
-What liftIO is doing is telling Scotty to not worry about these lines.
+What `liftIO` is doing is telling Scotty to not worry about these lines.
 We want to use them, but they're not IO.
 As to why it's called "lift", I have no idea :\\

 #### And the imports?

-Control.Monad.IO.Class and Control.Concurrent.MVar get us our liftIO and mVar functions, respectively.
+Control.Monad.IO.Class and Control.Concurrent.MVar get us our `liftIO` and `mVar` functions, respectively.
 The Data.Map gives us the structure for our database (mapping a shortened url to the url itself).
 And the Lazy Text is what is bound by Scotty's param in: `url <- param "url"`.
 We need to include it so we can use it in our map.